 ED medications

 The Phosphodiesterase type 5 inhibitors are considered the first-line treatment for ED, as they work for most people and are supported by strong clinical evidence.
 These medications relax the blood vessels in the penis, improving blood flow and making it easier to get and maintain an erection with sexual stimulation.
-Some of the common options include:

 When To See A Doctor?